yiufakinex/chat-app-frontend-demo/README.md

 ## About

 This is a relatively simple chat application created using React/TypeScript in the frontend.
-Users can create accounts via OAuth 2.0, and form custom group chats.
+Users can create accounts using OAuth 2.0, form custom group chats, and send messages.
+The application leverages StompJS and SockJS (WebSocket) for real-time communication between users and utilizes MySQL for data persistence.

 ## Demo